devassistant/devassistant/docs/developer_documentation.rst

            /   \            / \
           /     \          /   \
        Django  Flask    Rails Sinatra

+This structure is defined by filesystem hierarchy as explained in :ref:`assistants_loading_mechanism`

 Each assistant can optionally define arguments that it accepts (either on commandline, or from GUI in future).
 For example, you can run